nimmiee/nimmiee/README.md

 - 💬 Ask me about Data Science and tech related stuff.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nimra-khan-233b4a1a6/), [Kaggle](https://www.kaggle.com/nimrakhan7)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: When I was little kid, I always wanted to become Doctor but I'm Engineer now.
+- ⚡ Fun fact: When I was little kid, I always wanted to become Doctor but I'm an Engineer now.

 ### Languages